To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 We do this to get lower latency and better performance.
-If you want to, you can switch it off by unchecking the “Allow applications to take exclusive control of this device” box in your Speaker’s Properties settings.
+If you want to, you can switch it off by turning off the ‘use in exclusive mode’ option in settings.
+View this page for more information.

 On many Windows computers, the headphones are a different audio interface.
 When you switch audio interface, audio stops.

 To fix this, just open the “Settings” screen in Melodics, and reselect your audio output device.